ManuJ90/ManuJ90/README.md

 </p>

 - Globant | Test Automation Academy
-  - Was a six week preparation program to introduce us to the Test Automation world, during this training we learned the basics of OOPS, Java, Selenium, Maven & TestNG.
+  - Was a six-week preparation program to introduce us to the Test Automation world, during this training we learned the basics of OOPS, Java, Selenium, Maven & TestNG.
-In this training program we ecexute automated test on WebPages, APIs & Android Devices.
+In this training program we executed automated test on Webpages, APIs (Rest Assured) & Android Devices (Appium).

 - Plataforma 5 | Coding Bootcamp
   - The Coding Bootcamp is an intensive three-month course where I learned the MERN stack technologies and the basic concepts to be able to develop web applications.